ChristianKohler/Homepage/content/posts/2020-06-05-react-native-grid/index.md

 ## Summary

-Flatlist makes it very easy to build a photo grid with React Native.
-Flex-box helps to create fluid layouts without the need to know the exact dimensions of the screen.
+Flatlist makes it very easy to build a photo grid with React Native. flexbox helps to create fluid layouts without the need to know the exact dimensions of the screen.

 Creating a grid is a very common problem and I hope I could show you an easy and robust way how to do that.